vespakoen/dstore/README.md

 **Retrieves a single schema for a given namespace and schema key.**

+*The namespace is an identifier for a project.*
 *The schema key is a string that uniquely identifies your schema*
 *Coninuing from the previous blog example, the schemaKey could be a "post", "author" or a "comment"*